kreicer/zabbix-kannel-monitoring/README.md

 - Supports auto discovery of providers (SMSC)
 - Easy configuration
-- Low load on Zabbix server: most elements sending by zabbix_sender
+- Low load on Zabbix server: most elements sending info by zabbix_sender
 - Bash: no need to install Perl, PHP, Go or other languages.

 ## Provided Items